A guide for the education catering industry on navigating the new normal

 The beauty of technology is that it’s non-stop.
 It can always mould and change, and so the way we’re looking at it is, how can we communicate to pupils, staff and parents?
 We’re looking at positive messages we can drive through our technology to put the users in control of where things go next.”

-The research found in the report offers much-needed data which will provide the industry with vital, actionable insights into the provision of school meals during a time where pupils need it the most.
+The research findings from the report offer much-needed data, providing the industry with vital, actionable insights into the provision of school meals when pupils need it the most.

 At CRB Cunninghams, we’re proud to sponsor this research which will act as a roadmap that will drive future innovations to provide long-term benefits to UK schools.